psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 We have demonstrated building a dataset history by collecting data and changing it manually.
 Now it is time to demonstrate some script-based data processing.
 Let's assume that our project requires us to convert the original files to greyscale.
-We can do this with a simple python script.
+We can do this with a simple Python script.
 First, let's create two new directories to keep code and inputs in designated places: